Dewayne Robertson

-Dewayne Jamar Robertson (born October 16, 1981) is a former defensive tackle in the National Football League (NFL).
-He was drafted by the New York Jets fourth overall in the 2003 NFL Draft and has also played for the Denver Broncos.
-He played college football at Kentucky.
+Dewayne Jamar Robertson (born October 16, 1981) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the New York Jets fourth overall in the 2003 NFL draft and has also played for the Denver Broncos.
+He played college football for the Kentucky Wildcats.

-Early years
+Early life

 Robertson attended Melrose High School in Memphis, Tennessee and was a letterman in football.
 In football, he was a two-time All-Metropolitan Memphis honoree and a two-time All-State honoree.

 College career

 Robertson attended college at the University of Kentucky.
 He originally intended to play H-Back, but was later converted back to defensive tackle after several key drops in spring practice.
 As a freshman, he was named Freshman All-SEC by the league's coaches.

 In his junior season in 2002, Robertson recorded 48 tackles, five sacks for -40 yards, 13 quarterback pressures, a pass defensed, and a blocked kick, earning a second-team All-SEC selection.

-Robertson decided to forgo his senior season and enter the 2003 NFL Draft.
+Robertson decided to forgo his senior season and enter the 2003 NFL draft.
 He finished his collegiate career with 114 tackles, one fumble recovery, three forced fumbles and 10.5 sacks in three seasons.

 Professional career

-2003 NFL Draft

-Robertson was chosen by the New York Jets after his junior year with the 4th pick of the 2003 NFL Draft.
-He was the highest selected defensive player from Kentucky since Art Still went second overall in the 1978 NFL Draft.

 New York Jets

+Robertson was chosen by the New York Jets after his junior year in the first round with the fourth overall pick of the 2003 NFL draft.
+He was the highest selected defensive player from Kentucky since Art Still went second overall in the 1978 NFL draft.

 He started all 16 games during his rookie season (2003), recording 43 tackles and 1.5 sacks.
 He was the first Jets defensive player to start every game in his rookie season since Mo Lewis in 1991.

 He played in all 16 games in 2004, totaling 52 tackles and 3 sacks.
-He had 7 tackles in the Jets’ 20-17 overtime Wild Card playoff victory on the road against the San Diego Chargers.
+He had 7 tackles in the Jets’ 20–17 overtime Wild Card playoff victory on the road against the San Diego Chargers.

 Robertson played in 13 games, tallying 43 tackles, 3.5 sacks, and 1 pass breakup.
 For the first time in his career, he missed a game in Week 15, due to an injured thigh.

-On November 14, 2006 Robertson was named the AFC Defensive Player of the Week for Week 10.
+On November 14, 2006, Robertson was named the AFC Defensive Player of the Week for Week 10.
 He had six tackles and a sack in the Jets' Week 10 win over the New England Patriots.

 Robertson's career with the Jets was labeled as a bust, considering the high expectations and the Jets efforts to trade up to draft him.

 On March 3, 2008, ESPN.com reported that Robertson has been traded to the Bengals.
 However, later that same day, FOXSports.com broke the news that Robertson and the Bengals were unable to come to terms on a new contract, resulting in the trade falling through.